danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-the-swiftui-documentgroup-with-more-features.md

 }
 ```

-Let's make `DocumentGroup` implement the protocol as well, for some functionality that we soon will add:
+Let's make `DocumentGroup` implement the protocol as well, for some features that we will add soon:

 ```swift
 extension DocumentGroup: DocumentGroupInspector {}
 ```

 Note that the `DocumentGroup` must have been presented for this to work.
-The internal code adds a security delay whenever needed, to ensure that the browser is available.
+The internal code will add a tiny delay, if needed, to ensure that the browser is available.